rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ### Air Temperature NSW

-Air temperature in NSW (as measured from the Bankstown Airport weather station).
+NSW air temperature (as measured from the Bankstown Airport weather station).
 This data is sourced from the Australian Data Archive for Meteorology.
 Note: Unlike the total demand and forecast demand, the time interval between each observation may not be constant (i.e. half-hourly data).
-As noted in the literature review, temperature is a key driver of demand.
-Therefore, this dataset is critically important for the research question.
+The literature review notes that temperature is a key driver of demand.
+Therefore, this dataset is critically essential for the research question

 ```{=tex}
 \begin{table}[h]